shreysrins/bond-calculator/README.md

 $ python3 --version
 ```

-Install all dependencies by opening a terminal and running
+Install all dependencies by opening a terminal and running:
 ```bash
 $ pip3 install -r requirements.txt
 ```